GamerQuanTuM/PegmanFLShopBackend/README.md

 ### Liquor Relationships
 - A liquor belongs to one category
-- A liquor can appear in one order item

 ### Order Relationships
 - An order has many order items
 - An order item belongs to one order
-- An order item references one liquor

 ### Outlet Timing Relationships
 - An outlet timing can have many timing slots